zanmer/NGS-data/README.md

 ## 2. Transcriptome Sequencing

-Transcriptome or RNA sequencing can be ultilized to analysis many kinds of RNA molecules, such as mRNA, non coding RNA, small RNA and RNA from a single cell.
+Transcriptome or RNA sequencing can be ultilized to analysis many classes of RNA molecules, such as mRNA, non coding RNA, small RNA or RNAs from a single cell.
 To get a better view of data quality, we also sequence with ERCC spike-in control mixtures, which are used to evaluation gene expression measurement of new technique.

-- ### mRNA sequencing
+- ### mRNA Sequencing

 species | left reads | right reads | left md5 | right md5 | spike-in | data size
 ---|:--:|:--:|:--:|:--:|:--:|:--